SyndiShanX/Better-Discord-Plugins/MemberCounter/README.md

 Filename : `MemberCounter.plugin.js`

-Displays the Member Count of a Server at the top of the Member List, can be configured to show Online Members, Offline Members, and a DM Counter.
+Displays the Member Count of a Server at the top of the Member List, can be configured to show Total Members, Online Members, Offline Members, and a DM Counter.

 Preview: